 For the best experience take the 2 hour guided walk, knowledgable tour guides bring the 1471 battle trail to life and without you having to find your way (see then and now illustrative images below).
 It's a much more informative and relaxed walk, with little known, quite riviting history revealed.
 See the What's On Guide button below or contact Tourist Information.

 Car Parking is available a short walk away, please look for car park signs near the Tourist Information Office or The Crescent (walk meeting point) or click the button above to view the Location Map.

 Guided walks are organised by the Battlefield Society, they start from the 'The Crescent' (see location map button above) typically running August to end December.
 Summer walks start at 7 or 7:30 (2 hours), winter walks (October on) start at 2:30

-The yearly Aniversary Walk is on the Sunday closest to 4 May, this is an all day walk, starting at the site of the Yorkist camp at Tredington and returns to the battlefield and Tewkesbury along the route of the Yorkist advance.
+The yearly Aniversary Walk is on the Sunday or Bank Holiday Monday closest to 4 May (contact: Tourist Info below), this is an all day event, starting at the site of the Yorkist camp at Tredington and returns to the battlefield and Tewkesbury along the route of the Yorkist advance.
 The walk covers the progress of the battle, includes a discussion on tactics and weapons.
 Following a break for lunch, the afternoon consists of a tour of the battle burials within the Abbey and access into the living history event Armour at the Abbey (a charge for this event).

 Tourist Information What's On